underwaterjesus/FYP_Distributed_Ray_Tracer/README.md

 ## Grade
 <p align="justify">
-The project is currently being graded.
-This section will be updated when a final grade has been received.
+The final grade received for the project and report was an <b>A1</b>, the highest possible.
 </p>